 Get Help Whenever You Need It: ACR ResQLink 400 Personal Locator Beacon

 While this may be a bit much for most car safety kits, a personal locator beacon — which contacts emergency services with your location no matter where you are — could save your life if you plan on traveling through under-populated areas.
 The ResQLink 400 uses GPS and satellite to link you to the world (though, no, you can't use it to check email or send texts), and if you're in danger, a push of a button can contact search and rescue services.

 This pocket-sized gadget works when cell phones won't, it is rugged enough to withstand harsh weather conditions and it doesn't have any subscription fee.
 Whether you're heading somewhere without good cellular service or you're worried about the next hurricane, an emergency beacon is a good idea.

 Find Drinking Water Anywhere: LifeStraw Go Water Filtering Bottle

 Though this one may also seem extreme for your car safety kit, this is another important piece of gear to carry if you're venturing far from civilization.
-The LifeStraw Go is a water bottle with a filter that removes 99.9999% of waterborne bacteria and 99.9% of waterborne protozoan parasites from water, meaning you can find fresh water anywhere.
+The LifeStraw Go is a water bottle with a filter that removes 99.9999% of waterborne bacteria and 99.9% of waterborne protozoan parasites from water, meaning you can find fresh water just about anywhere [Note that filters are not effective in removing viruses.
+For that, you should boil the water at a rolling boil for a minute at regular altitudes or 3 minutes at high altitudes].
 That can be ideal if you're camping or caught in a natural disaster that disrupts access to drinking water.

 With the LifeStraw Go, you can fill up from any water source and the water is filtered as it passes through the bottle's straw.
 There are no complicated instructions to remember though you should replace the filter straw every 244 gallons.
 There's no reason not to buy it and toss it in your emergency kit.